 Strategy Two: State Matching Funds for Broadband Grants and Projects

-Cost: $20,000,000 in ongoing funding for Governor’s Office of Economic Development Broadband Office
+Cost: $10,000,000 in ongoing funding for state match of federal broadband grants

 Suggested Funding Sources for Consideration:

-General Fund: This would be a solution for providing a sustained solution for all households that demonstrates a state investment in providing affordable broadband for Utah.
+General Fund: Ongoing funding would providea sustained solution that demonstrates a state investment in providing affordable broadband for all Utah households.

 A competitive state grant program to provide state resources that help make the financial case for new and existing providers to invest in building broadband infrastructure into unserved and underserved areas of the state.